Is Being a Solicitor a Good Career?

 In case you don’t know what a solicitor (AKA lawyer), a simple definition is: ‘one whose profession is to conduct lawsuits for clients or to advise as to legal rights and obligations in other matters.’

 Let’s zoom in on what it means to a be solicitor in the early 21st century, and what it might look like going forward.
+If you ever wondered if being a solicitor is a good career, continue reading to get your answer.

 Wages and Hours